|

 v To draw up the draft agenda of the meeting and send it to the members at least three weeks prior to the meeting of the General Assembly;

-prepare for the presentation by the President to the General Assembly
+v To prepare for the presentation by the President to the General Assembly reports on the activities of the Alliance;

-11.4 - Resolutions of the Follow-up Committee shall be taken by simple majority of the members present.
-The President has a casting vote in the case of a tie.
 11.5 - In the event of resignation of a member from the Follow-up Committee in between two General Assemblies, such member shall be replaced according to the following procedure:

 a) If the vacancy affects the post of President, the new President shall be the first Vice-President;